 - If you are notified in any way (including by mail) that you have won something or that you have been selected for something special, unless you have actually applied for it, it is likely a scam set up to steal from you.
 If the message originates form an institution you do business with, contact that institution directly and verify with them the veracity of the information you have received.

 - Learn that it is acceptable to say “no” directly.
 Anything else may be taken as “yes” or “maybe.”
-If you would like to know more, the UMN Counseling and Consulting Services (UCCS) office offers an Assertive Communication Workshop.
-You can contact UCCS at 612-624-3323 for more information.
+If you would like to know more, the UMN Student Counseling Services (SCS) office offers an Assertive Communication Workshop.
+You can contact SCS at 612-624-3323 for more information.

 - If you feel threatened or harassed, talk to an ISSS counselor.
 They are trained to help students in this situation.